LeonKLK/The-Energy-Minimization-for-Perturbed-Lattice-Structures/README.md

 # Introduction

-This is a computational physics projects(PHYS4061) at The Chinese University of Hong Kong(CUHK).
+This is a computational physics projects at The Chinese University of Hong Kong(CUHK).
 In this project I focused on lattice structures with face-centered cubic structure, including Aluminium and Magnesium Oxide(MgO).
 C is the main language of this project.

 I focused on the Coulomb–Buckingham potential(MgO) and Lennard-Jones potential(Aluminium), in the `unpertubed structure` file you can find the construction for both substances.